-Section 2.1 What are the drug payment stages for Humana Gold Plus H0028-014 (HMO) members?
+Section 2.1 What are the drug payment stages for Humana Gold Plus H5619-039 (HMO) members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Humana Gold Plus H0028-014 (HMO).
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Humana Gold Plus H5619-039 (HMO).
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.

-Chara 1 Charge 2 Stars 2 Stars /
+Class 1 (1,) 61 filmen /

 Stage 1 Stage 2 Stage 3 Stage 4

 Yearly Deductible Initial Coverage Coverage Gap Catastrophic

 Stage Stage Stage Coverage Stage

 Because there is no You begin in this stage During this stage, the plan During this stage, the plan

 deductible for the plan, this when you fill your first provides coverage for the will pay most of the cost

+prescription of the year.

-payment stage does not prescription of the year. following: of your drugs for the rest of
+prescription of the year.

-payment stage does not apply to you.
 During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost .
 You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430 .
 (Details are in Section 5 of this chapter.)
-During this stage, your out-of-pocket costs for For all other drugs, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and will generally pay no more than 25% of the price for generic drugs.
+During this stage, your out-of-pocket costs for Select Insulins as part of the Insulin Savings Program will be \$35 for a one-month (up to a 30-day) following: For all other drugs, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and will generally pay no more than 25% of the price for generic drugs.
 You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050 .
-This amount and rules for counting costs toward this amount have been set by Medicare. of your drugs for the rest of the calendar year (through December 31, 2022).
+This amount and rules for counting costs toward this amount have been set by Medicare.
+(Details are in Section 6 of this chapter.)
+During this stage, your out of pocket costs for of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)

-Select Insulins as part of (Details are in Section 6 of

-the Insulin Savings this chapter.)

-Program will be \$35 for a

-one-month (up to a 30-day) During this stage, your

 supply. out-of-pocket costs for

 Select Insulins as part of

 the Insulin Savings

 Program will be \$35 for a

 one-month (up to a 30-day)

 supply.